victorive/superban/README.md

 php artisan vendor:publish --tag="superban-config"
 ```

-The published configuration file enables you to customize the `SUPERBAN_CACHE_DRIVER` and `SUPERBAN_BAN_CRITERIA` parameters
+The published configuration file enables you to customize the `SUPERBAN_CACHE_DRIVER` and `SUPERBAN_BAN_CRITERIA`
+parameters
 for rate-limiting operations.
 These settings can be modified in your .env file with your preferred values.

+If you choose to use the "database" as your cache driver, remember to run `php artisan cache:table` to create the necessary tables for the cache storage.
+See the [Cache](https://laravel.com/docs/10.x/cache#driver-prerequisites) docs for more info.

 ## Configuration

 * The `SUPERBAN_CACHE_DRIVER` parameter determines the cache driver used for Superban operations.
   Supported drivers include `"array", "database", "file", "memcached", "redis", "dynamodb", and "octane".`
 * The `SUPERBAN_BAN_CRITERIA` parameter sets the criteria for rate-limiting or banning users.
 * Supported options include `"user_id", "email", and "ip"`.

 Example configuration: